 Why Use a Dual SIM Phone?

 People tend to use dual SIM phones for two main reasons in daily life.
-In countries where calls and texts are typically free between devices on the same network, customers often have SIM cards from two different companies and switch between them depending on who they’re calling.
+In countries where calls are typically free between devices on the same network, customers often have SIM cards from two different companies and switch between them depending on who they’re calling.

 Likewise, people who don’t want to carry a separate phone for work and personal use will often end up with a dual SIM model that lets them combine both numbers in a single device.